JaySpin7/UpdateSchedulerDemo/README.txt

+Note: If you are having trouble reading this file in the main page, please consider opening it directly, either in GitHub, or by downloading it, as it is better optimized there.

 ## Program Details ##

 This program will allow you to enter first the name of a text file, then some text to put in that file, then a time indication to schedule